Severe Weather Statement issued for Coconino by NWS - NewsBreak

 Severe Weather Statement issued for Coconino by NWS

-Effective: 2021-08-16 14:38:00 PDT Expires: 2021-08-16 15:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and deadly cloud to ground lightning.
-Seek shelter inside a well-built structure.
-Stay away from windows.
-Target Area: Coconino A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM MST FOR COCONINO COUNTY At 233 PM MST, a severe thunderstorm was located near Walnut Canyon National Monument, or 7 miles southeast of Flagstaff, and is nearly stationary.
-HAZARD...Two inch hail.
+Effective: 2021-08-15 13:13:00 PDT Expires: 2021-08-15 13:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Coconino A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 130 PM MST FOR COCONINO COUNTY At 113 PM MST, a severe thunderstorm was located 9 miles north of Perkinsville, or 22 miles northeast of Chino Valley, moving southwest at 5 mph.
+HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect damage to roofs, siding, windows, and vehicles.
-Locations impacted include Mountainaire, Walnut Canyon National Monument, Mormon Lake, Upper Lake Mary, Upper Lake Mary Boat Ramps, Pinegrove Campground, Lower Lake Mary, Canyon Vista Campground and Lake View Campground.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov
+IMPACT...Damage to vehicles is expected.
+This severe thunderstorm will remain over mainly rural areas of Coconino County.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0